-The therapeutical approach also includes topical corticosteroids and antimalarials, including hydroxychloroquine which seems to show a good response in cases associated with lupus.
-Furthermore, topical treatments using calcineurin inhibitors were also reported although with variable responses .
+The therapeutical approach also includes topical corticosteroids and antimalarials, including hydroxychloroquine, which seems to show good response in cases associated with lupus.
+Furthermore, topical treatments using calcineurin inhibitors were also reported, although with variable responses .

 Treatment with a Q-switched Alexandrite laser has also been reported to result in the clinical improvement of hyperpigmented lesions.

 The disease tends to be progressive over 10 to 20 years.
 Eventually, no further progression occurs, yet existing lesions characteristically do not involute.
 No definite progression to systemic sclerosis had been observed until Bisaccia et al. in 1982, which reported the case of a 42-year-old woman with typical lesions of the atrophoderma of Pasini and Pierini on the back.
-The patient developed progressive systemic sclerosis with Raynaud's phenomenon, sclerodactyly, and pulmonary fibrosis.
+The patient developed progressive systemic sclerosis with Raynaud phenomenon, sclerodactyly, and pulmonary fibrosis.

 Atrophoderma of Pasini and Pierini is a rare disease that most likely will not be encountered by the primary care provider or nurse practitioner.
 However, when faced with unknown skin lesions, the best recommendation is to refer the patient to a dermatologist for a definitive diagnosis and then work as a team to provide coordinated follow up.
 Atrophoderma of Pasini and Pierini has a marked female preponderance, with a female to male patient ratio of 6:1.
-The condition is more frequently reported in Caucasian Europeans.
-The disorder may progress in some people but little is known about its long term course.
+The condition is more frequently reported in white Europeans.
+The disorder may progress in some people, but little is known about its long term course.